voliol/universal-pokemon-randomizer/README.md

 - It can read .png/.bmp files and convert them into formats that can be inserted into Gen III-V games.

-## What is planned to be done before migration:

-- Better handling of unorthodox types like fairy (and types at all).
-What colors should be used when they are not based on Pokémon types?

-- A working GUI, instead of setting settings in Randomizer.java.

 ## What lies further into the future (after a migration to ZX):

 - Supporting Pokémon forms.